MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-mobile-annotate.md

 ## Enable a one-time call to use spatial annotations

-As a Dynamics 365 Remote Assist user, you might want an external user without a Dynamics 365 Remote Assist license to join a call on a one-time basis.
+You might want an external user without a Microsoft Teams license to join a call on a one-time basis.
 Members outside of your organization can join a call and use spatial annotations.
 Make sure your Teams admin has [enabled meetings for external users](/microsoftteams/plan-meetings#meeting-options-for-guests-and-external-participants).

-1. Create a Teams meeting with the organizer and invite your participants to the meeting.
+1. Create a Teams meeting with the organizer (one who has a Teams license) and invite your participants to the meeting.

 1. Ensure the organizer joins the call first, then have the invited members join through the Teams mobile app.

-1. Members can [use spatial annotations](#use-annotations) through the Teams mobile app.
+1. Members can [use spatial annotations](#use-annotations) as long as the organizer is on the call.